-Wrong Context Magic: Her True Witch status, although the possibility did not truly come out of nowhere - Caro's Summons were hereditary and did not rely on a device, though it helps.
+Wrong Context Magic: Her True Witch status, although the possibility did not truly come out of nowhere - Caro's Summons were hereditary and did not rely on a Device, though it helps.
 Fabia's devils presumably augment her Linker Core the same way a Device would.

 Everyone Calls Him Barkeep: We first learn of her in StrikerS, but she's only referred to by her title until chapter 3 of ViVid, where her name was finally revealed to be Olivie.
-Apparently nobody remembers any of the other Kiasers.
+Apparently nobody remembers any of the other Kaisers.

 Expy: Of Saber, in both appearance and backstory.
 Though, this is unintentional, as Word of God denies, that Olivie is based of Saber.